LogtalkDotOrg/logtalk.org/_pages/running_developer_versions.md

 ### Windows systems

 Use the shortcuts available from the `Logtalk` program group in the `Start Menu`.
-Note that, depending on the chosen backend Prolog compiler, the first run of some shortcuts may need to be run as administrator.
+Note that, depending on the chosen backend Prolog compiler, the first run of some shortcuts may need to be run as an administrator.

 ## Customizing